LazaUK/MicrosoftAgentFramework-RampUp-AgentsV2/README.md

 Agent:
 Certainly, Alex!
 I have placed an order for a club sandwich and a pot of tea to be delivered to room 402.
 Is there anything else you would like to add or any preferences for your tea?
 ```

+## Notebook 5: Prompt Agents (Foundry Deployment)
+This notebook, `AF_05_Agents_Foundry.ipynb`, demonstrates how to transition from local agent definitions to fully managed Foundry-based cloud configurations.